Chukwudi-Ogbuta/biodiversity-shiny-app/README.md

   ## Extras
 Below requirements are optional, but I have implemented the following extra assignments:
 ### Beautiful UI Skill
-- Styled the dashboard using **CSS and Sass** to enhance its appearance beyond standard Shiny.
+- Styled the dashboard using **CSS and Sass** to enhance its appearance beyond standard Shiny and added multiple tab [Tab1: Map & Data Tab2: Analysis].
 ### Performance Optimization Skill
 - Used biodiversity data from **Poland, Slovakia, and Lithuania** to test performance.
 - Implemented **reactiveVal** for efficient state management.